datastaxdevs/workshop-intro-to-graphql/README.md

 Finally, this content uses **React/JS** concepts.
 If you are not familiar with those or need a refresher, [take a look HERE](https://github.com/datastaxdevs/react-basics) to get up to date.

-The materials have been built by the Datastax developer advocates team.
+The materials have been built by the DataStax developer advocates team.

 <!--- ENDEXCLUDE --->